Join the growing IT profession

 Potential career positions include Software Developer, Computer Support Specialist, Database Administrator and Web Developer.
 Students will gain a fundamental understanding of data structures and modern programming languages, and demonstrate the ability to design and write quality computer programs that are well organized and documented.

-Designed with the working student in mind, classes are offered in flexible formats to include day, evening, online and and blended courses that are part classroom and part online.
+Designed with the working student in mind, classes are offered in flexible formats to include day, evening, online and blended courses that are part classroom and part online.
 The degree is also Financial Aid eligible.
 Students are admitted to the program in the January and August terms only following the general Bachelor's Degree online application process.

 Before completing the Program Development/Software Development BAS track, students will need to earn a grade of C or higher in the following courses: